Get,

 Dr. Smita Barode, B.A.M.S, M.S.

-5. May Beneficial for Liver Health:
+5. May Have a Beneficial Effect on Liver Health

 The liver is a vital organ that works silently to keep our body healthy.
 Black coffee may help to reduce the level of harmful liver enzymes found in the blood.
-Some studies concluded that coffee helps reduce the risk of liver cancer, fatty liver disease, hepatitis, and liver cirrhosis.
+Some studies concluded that coffee helps reduce the risk of liver cancer, fatty liver disease, hepatitis, and liver cirrhosis5.

-8. May Boost the Memory:
+8. May Boost Memory

-9. Help to Reduce Stress:
+9. Help to Reduce Stress

-10. May Prevent Alzheimer’s Disease Risk:
+10. May Prevent Alzheimer’s Disease Risk

 Here’s an interesting fact: Contrary to popular belief, darker roasts do not have more caffeine than lighter roasts.
 In fact, lighter roasts tend to contain a slightly higher concentration of caffeine.